KennthShang/PhaBOX/README.md

 <a name="news"></a>
 ## ⌛️&nbsp; News

+We are preparing to upgrade PhaBOX 1.1 to PhaBOX 2.0 in the coming months.
+There are some major components, including:

+1. Provide a contamination and prophage detection module
+2. Provide a more comprehensive taxonomy classification (latest ICTV 2024), faster speed, and complete taxonomy lineage (down to genus level)
+3. Provide a genus-level clustering for potential new genus
+4. Provide a protein annotation function and marker searching module for the phylogenetic tree
+5. Allowing the use of the host prediction function in a more flexible way (only use CRISPRs for prediction,  MAGs' CRISPR detection, etc.)

+If you have further suggestions, feel free to let me know!
+You can post an issue or directly email me (jiayushang@cuhk.edu.hk).
+We welcome any suggestions.

 1. If you want to predict the phage-bacteria interaction via CRISPR using **your own bacterial assemblies**, please try: [https://github.com/KennthShang/CHERRY_crispr_MAG](https://github.com/KennthShang/CHERRY_crispr_MAG)
 2. If you want to predict the phage-bacteria interaction via CRISPR using **GenBank database**, please try: [https://github.com/KennthShang/CHERRY_crispr_DATABASE](https://github.com/KennthShang/CHERRY_crispr_DATABASE)